wp-plugins/kommiku/readme.txt

 == Changelog ==
 = 2.1 =
-*Step 1.
-Updates!
-*Rework the Theme (so people don't get confused why their theme is not being incorporated) *Rework the Upgrading Function so now Kommiku will properly upgrade *Lots of Database Changes
-*Fix lots of issues
+* Rework the Theme
+* Rework the Upgrading Function
-*Add features for a pro version of Kommiku
+* Add features for a pro version of Kommiku
-*Add more features to add information to Stories or Series *Copied lots of Tosho design and features
+* Add features to add information to Stories or Series
-*Upload Chapter through zip/rar files
+* Add Feature to Upload Chapter through zip/rar files
-*Categories to categorize your stories
+* Categories to categorize your stories
-*Chapter Slugs
+* Chapter Slugs
-*Numerical Listing
+* Numerical Listing

 = 2.0.14 =
-*Shortcode Framework Added!
+* Shortcode Framework Added!
-*[kommiku_series_list] will not show the a list of the series in a page or post.
+* [kommiku_series_list] will not show the a list of the series in a page or post.
 Make sure to wrap it with a &lt;ul&gt; tag.
-*Page going Out of Order.
+* Page going Out of Order.
 Fixed!
-*Uploads sometimes didn't upload.
+* Uploads sometimes didn't upload.
 Fixed!
-*Chapter Listing Widget Added
+* Chapter Listing Widget Added
-*Series with Number as their Starting Letter will now properly List.
+* Series with Number as their Starting Letter will now properly List.
-*The Comic base will now be properly detected by ONE level if Wordpress is not installed on the root.
+* The Comic base will now be properly detected by ONE level if Wordpress is not installed on the root.

 = 1.x =
-*Old Stuff is Old News.
+* Old Stuff is Old News.

 == Upgrade Notice ==